flowable/flowable-examples/async-history/async-history-jms-jta-cfg/README.md

 }
 ```

-Second, we need to set up a JTA transaction manager (this is well-documented in the Atomikos documentation):
+Second, a JTA transaction manager needs to be set up (this is described well in the Atomikos documentation):

 ```java
 @Bean(initMethod = "init", destroyMethod = "shutdownForce")